phpMussel/Docs/readme.en.md

 - The IP address where the upload originated from.
 - The reason why the file was blocked (what was detected).
 - The name of the file blocked.
-- An MD5 and the size of the file blocked.
+- The checksum and the size of the file blocked.
 - Whether the file was quarantined, and under what internal name.

 *Relevant configuration directives:*